ykangw/VeriExCiting/README.md

     *   Checks references against Crossref and Google Scholar.
     *   Identifies potentially fabricated citations.
 *   **Reporting:**
-    *   Provides a summary of verified, skipped (e.g., non-academic references, such as a government website or a dataset), and potentially fabricated references.
+    *   Provides a summary of verified and potentially fabricated references.
     *   Outputs results to a CSV file for easy analysis.
 *  **Folder Processing:** Processes all PDF files in a directory in a single run, suitable for academics and teaching assistants in marking scenarios.
 *  **Privacy-Conscious:** Only the bibliography section of the PDF is sent to the Google Gemini API.
 This is crucial for complying with university policies that often prohibit uploading student work (which students hold copyright for) to third-party LLM services.
 The full text of the paper *is not* uploaded.